-The transmitters use a direct conversion architecture that achieves high modulation accuracy with ultralow noise.
-This transmitter design produces a best in class TX EVM of <-40 dB, allowing significant system margin for the external PA selection.
-The on-board transmit (TX) power monitor can be used as a power detector, enabling highly accurate TX power measurements.
+The transmitter uses a direct conversion architecture that achieves high modulation accuracy with ultralow noise.
+This transmitter design produces a Tx EVM of \leq -40 dB, allowing significant system margin for the external power amplifier (PA) selection.
+The onboard transmit (Tx) power monitor can be used as a power detector, enabling highly accurate Tx power measurements.

-The fully integrated phase-locked loops (PLLs) provide low power fractional-N frequency synthesis for all receive and transmit channels.
-Channel isolation, demanded by frequency division duplex (FDD) systems, is integrated into the design.
+The fully integrated phase-locked loops (PLLs) provide low power fractional-N frequency synthesis for all Rx and Tx channels.
 All VCO and loop filter components are integrated.

-The core of the AD9361 can be powered directly from a 1.3 V regulator.
-The IC is controlled via a standard 4-wire serial port and four real-time I/O control pins.
+The core of the AD9364 can be powered directly from a 1.3 V regulator.
+The IC is controlled via a standard 4-wire serial port and four real-time input control pins.
 Comprehensive power-down modes are included to minimize power consumption during normal use.
-The AD9361 is packaged in a $10 \text{ mm} \times 10 \text{ mm}$, 144-ball chip scale package ball grid array (CSP_BGA).
+The AD9364 is packaged in a $10 \text{ mm} \times 10 \text{ mm}$, 144-ball chip scale package ball grid array (CSP_BGA).